 You'll also learn key skills in small business finances, estimating build costs, and managing Occupational Health and Safety on the job site.
-You can undertake the course as an apprentice, or as an existing worker seeking registration as a builder.
+You can undertake the course as an apprentice, or as an existing worker.

-Applicants considering this course ideally are those in the industry currently employed with experience, knowledge and skills, seeking registration as Builders or supervisors.
+Applicants considering this course ideally are those in the industry currently employed with experience, knowledge and skills.

-For consideration: Builder licensing varies across States and Territories and additional requirements to attainment of this qualification may be required.
+For consideration: Builder licensing varies across States and Territories and additional requirements to attainment of this qualification are now required in Victoria.

 Please note: the information on this page is relevant for 2022 enrolments.